 The Daily Beast first reported the ties between the candidate’s husband, Robert Powell, and Ihor Kolomoisky, who has been accused of hiring contract killers and running fraudulent billion-dollar schemes.

-Powell reportedly worked as an attorney at several firms owned wholly or in part by Kolomoisky.
+Powell reportedly worked as an attorney at several firms owned by Kolomoisky.
 A 2010 court order also says it appeared Powell “answers” to Kolomoisky.
 However, Powell told the Miami Herald, “I have never worked for, represented, answered to, or received any payment from Mr. Kolomoisky at any time.”

 The ad from CLF, which is a super PAC that supports Republican candidates to the U.S. House, attempted to tie Mucarsel-Powell to those accusations.